StarryPy/StarryPy3k/Chat Commands.md

   - /list_claims
     - **Role:** Registered
     - **Description:** List all planets the player is owner of.

+  - /set_claim_greet (message)
+    - **Role:** Registered
+    - **Description:** Sets a custom greeting message that is displayed when players beam onto the planet, or clears it if unspecified.
+    - Requires Planet Announcer to be installed.

   - Note: All of the commands except /claim and /list_helper require the user to be the owner of the planet.